Ran-Toledo/broadcastlistenerapp/README.md

 ### Separation of Concerns
 Each component (event capturing, dispatching, deduplication, backend transmission) is split into its own package or directory.

-### Custom Deduplication Strategies
-To ensure that events are not unnecessarily dispatched multiple times, each event type is associated with its own deduplication strategy:

-- Some broadcasts (like ACTION_POWER_CONNECTED) require only action name for deduplication.

-- Others (like HEADSET_PLUG or custom events) contain multiple attributes in their payload.

-- Comparing all attributes every time would be inefficient, so we compute event hashes using strategy-specific keys, making comparisons fast and memory-efficient.

-This design allows each strategy to define what “uniqueness” means, keeps Deduplicator independent of event structure and simplifies testing by allowing isolated strategy validation

-### Central Configuration
-All configurable values (like webhookUrl and deduplication cache size) are centralized in Config.kt.

 ### First-Use Tracking
 The app sends a “first-use” event on initial install using SharedPreferences, while avoiding any UI clutter.